wilcome/UnofficialTuentiWidget/README.md

     AlarmManager updates (more efficient).
     Force update when clicking on the widget.
     Variable annulus based on the percentage info received.
-    The user login/pass data is stored in a private file only accessible if you have root access.
+    The user login/pass data are stored in a private file only accessible if you have root access.
     The access is done by simulating a desktop firefox browser.
     Just tested with a couple accounts (both contract) :'(.